×

 6

-Install the calibration sphere assembly [1] near the center of the X Axis.
+Install the calibration sphere assembly [1] near the center of the platter.

 Note: On a UMC-1000 if the calibration sphere is too far out from the center, an overtravel alarm will be generated during the MRZP calibration cycle.